The Guides to Visit Little Japan Saigon

 Little Tokyo Ho Chi Minh City

-The correct location of the Little Japan Saigon is on the road less than 2 km in District 1, from alley 15A, 15B Le Thanh Ton through to Thai Van Lung, and nearby streets such as Ngo Van Nam, Thi Sach… Here you can easily find Japanese restaurants, bars, and cakes with closed wooden doors and bilingual signs.
+The correct location of Little Japan Saigon is on the road less than 2 km in District 1, from alley 15A, 15B Le Thanh Ton through to Thai Van Lung and nearby streets, such as Ngo Van Nam and Thi Sach.
+Here, you can easily find Japanese restaurants, bars, and cakes with closed wooden doors and bilingual signs.
 Many Japanese people choose to work and live on these streets.

-To get into this town, you can go from many directions besides on Le Thanh Ton Street because the alleys are connected with each other.
-But the most convenient way, please park the car in Thi Sach Street and walk in this area from the lanes 15B Le Thanh Ton or alley No. 8 Thai Van Lung Street.
+To get into this town, you can go from many directions besides Le Thanh Ton Street because the alleys are connected with each other.
+But the most convenient way is to park the car on Thi Sach Street and walk in this area from lanes 15B Le Thanh Ton or alley No. 8 Thai Van Lung Street.

-Some people tell that a Japanese trader was coming to Saigon and felt in love with a local girl.
+Some people say a Japanese trader was coming to Saigon and fell in love with a local girl.
 Then, he lived here and established the Little Japan Saigon.
 That is an untrue story, but the people want to tell a lovely thing about its establishment.
 Indeed, many Japanese people and tourists have come to Vietnam to work and visit.
-Some of them have lived for a long time in Saigon.
-To supply their needs, the Japanese businessmen open the shops.
-And, the Japanese town becomes a part of Ho Chi Minh City.
+Some of them have lived in Saigon for a long time.
+To meet their needs, Japanese business people opened shops.
+And then, the Japanese town became a part of Ho Chi Minh City.

 A town with Japanese culture

-As its name Little Japan Town, this place gives visitors the feeling of being in the corner of Japan.
-The whole area has a sign made of wood, red-white-yellow cloth lanterns, and a typical rolling door.
-If there are not the address lines in Vietnamese, you will surely think you are standing in the heart of a corner in Tokyo.
+As its name is Little Japan Town, visitors feel like they are in a corner of Japan.
+The whole area has a wood sign, red-white-yellow cloth lanterns, and a typical rolling door.
+If there are no address lines in Vietnamese, you will surely think you are standing in the heart of a corner in Tokyo.

 Japanese Town in Saigon